eclipse-apoapsis/ort-server/website/docs/guides/config.md

 If so, it returns the value of this setting; otherwise, it delegates to the secret provider.
 This means that the values of secrets can be set via environment variables in the same way as other configuration options.
 The fallback mechanism is active by default, but can be disabled to enforce that secrets can only be obtained from a provider.
-Refer to the [documentation](https://github.com/eclipse-apoapsis/ort-server/blob/main/config/README.md) of the configuration component for further information how to control this setting.
+Refer to the [documentation](https://github.com/eclipse-apoapsis/ort-server/blob/main/config/README.md) of the configuration component for further information on how to control this setting.

 ## Available Configuration Options